whytin/PathoLink/README.md

 **PathoLink** is a multimodal learning framework designed to bridge **histopathological images** and **spatial/single-cell omics data**.
 It leverages **Transformer architectures** and a **Mixture-of-Experts (MoE)** mechanism to enable scalable, interpretable **cross-modal prediction** and **morphology–molecular alignment**.

-> 🧬 This repository is the official implementation accompanying our paper *“PathoLink: Bridging Histopathology and Omics via Mixture-of-Experts Transformer”*, which is **currently under review**.
+> 🧬 This repository is the official implementation accompanying our paper *“PathoLink: Bridging Pathology and Transcriptomics at Single-Cell Resolution by Synergistic Information Gain Theory”*, which is **currently under review**.
 > The code is under **active development**, and we will continue updating this repository with new modules and pretrained checkpoints — **stay tuned!**

 ---